StefanoCaruso456/Movie-Studio-Project/README.md

 # Data
-*******We've chosen to analyze two datasets (tmdb.movies.csv.gz, tn.movie_budgets.csv.gz).
+We've chosen to analyze two datasets (tmdb.movies.csv.gz, tn.movie_budgets.csv.gz).
 After review we cleaned and combined them into one main dataframe clean_df“”.
 Missing data appears to be an issue and will be omitted because it is useless and minimal data points. runtime missing data does not have a overall revenue that falls into the top 20.
 The most valuable dataset is “tn.movie_budgets” because it provides budget and gross revenue.
 This resource is highly recognized for revenue across many dimensions, combined we have over 30 thousands data points

 ## Methods
-created roi and foreign column to evaluate which movie is having he most success.
+Created roi and foreign column to evaluate which movie is having he most success.
 creating dataframes to compensate for the lack of data provided.
 Runetime median by top 5 genre revenue.
 Analysis of finances for both domestic and foreign to capture which market makes more moeny and where we should invest our marketing budget